novasamatech/parity-signer/docs/src/development/UOS.md

     - Address key is found and is extended to the network used.
 Signer will proceed to try and interpret the call and extensions.
-Detailed author information will be output regardless of the parsing outcome. <- this is not so currently, need to fix it.
+Detailed author information will be shown regardless of the parsing outcome.
     The signing will be allowed only if the parsing is successful.

 4. Separate the call and extensions.
 Call is prefixed by its length compact,